hunterdishner/smallbackend/README.md

 ### Run Instructions

 You will need the latest version of go 1.21 installed and the latest version of docker.
+I devleoped this on a windows machine so hopefully that doesn't cause any issues with Mac / Linux.

 Open up the repo and initially you may need to run `go get github.com/hunterdishner/gomux` and `go get github.com/hunterdishner/errors` just to be sure its pulled both packages down to your machine.